Grandad (Only Fools and Horses): In the programme

 Grandad is always seen wearing a hat, even in bed.

 Because of their sense of family loyalty, the Trotters ensure that he will always have a home, with Del dismissing his fiancée Pauline's suggestion of putting Grandad into a residential home because "he's family" ("The Second Time Around").
 Grandad is a poor cook; his final line in the series is "Del Boy, I've burnt yer pizza!", and in the first Christmas special, he left the giblets in their plastic wrapping inside the turkey.
 In the first episode, when Rodney came home after a week's absence, he declined a meal cooked by Grandad despite being ravenously hungry.
 Del also played an April Fool's joke on Grandad, telling him that the pools had called to say that he had won £500,000.
 Grandad went to Soho and celebrated before remembering that he did not participate in the pools.

 None of the main characters addresses Grandad by his name.
-Trigger addresses him as 'Mr. Trotter' in Ashes to Ashes, and in "Who's a Pretty Boy?", even pet shop owner Louis greets him as 'Grandad.'
-This is further seen in The Russians Are Coming, when the Trotters are stopped for speeding by police sergeant Eric, who refers to Grandad as 'Grandad,' while Grandad calls him 'Eric Boy.'
+Trigger addresses him as 'Mr Trotter' in Ashes to Ashes, and in "Who's a Pretty Boy?", even pet shop owner Louis greets him as 'Grandad.'
+This is further seen in The Russians Are Coming, when the Trotters are stopped for speeding by police sergeant Eric, who again refers to him as 'Grandad'.
 His name is not revealed until Rock & Chips.